PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 The ambient pressure is kept as a running average over a period time.
 The instantaneous pressure in the airway is published as an event aobut 25 times a second, as is the difference withe ambient air.
-1. Observe that the pressure in the Aiway is of type "P" and nubmered "A" and "0".
+1. Observe that the pressure in the Aiway is of type "P" and numbered "A" and "0".
 The amBient pressure is "B" and "0".
-Following medical practice, these absolute pressures are measured in cm H2O.
-The VentMon PIRDS standard defines the units reported for pressure to be hundredths of cm of H2O.
+Following medical practice, these absolute pressures are measured in cm H<sub>2</sub>O. The VentMon PIRDS standard defines the units reported for pressure to be hundredths of cm of H<sub>2</sub>O.
 1. Therefore, at close to sea level, the "val" field for these absolute pressures should be close to 10000.
 The amBient pressure is reported very rarely compared to the Airway pressure; it may be challenging to find the "B" field in the serial output.
-1. Differential pressure (when not in an active breathing circuit) should be at most tens (less than one cm H2O).
+1. Differential pressure (when not in an active breathing circuit) should be at most tens (less than one cm H<sub>2</sub>O).
 This represents miscalibration in our two sensors; we do not believe this inaccuracy is clinically significant as long as it is small.